 Note that other states may have different requirements then California and you may need to take further education to meet those requirements, depending on the program you accomplished in California.
 We offer free transcript review to any graduate who asks.

-Healing Hands School of Holistic Health has Federal Accreditation through ABHES - Accreditation Bureau of Health Education Schools.
-These means, the transcripts that you earn at HHSHH can be used toward any state requirements in the United States.
+Healing Hands School of Holistic Health has Institutional Accreditation through ABHES - Accreditation Bureau of Health Education Schools.
+This means, the transcripts that you earn at HHSHH can be utilized to be become Licensed or Certified in states that recognize institutional accreditation.
 We are happy to guarantee support for any future state, or licensing entity that you may apply.
 When you request transcripts to be sent to a different state, we will review your transcripts against that states requirements and give you the best advice to become licensed or certified in that state.

 Are you confused on how to write a good resume?
 You aren’t alone.
 Our Resume Workbook & Interview Guide is designed to help you with the process.
 We’ll also help to look over your resume and provide guidance and support.